 In addition to a variety of restaurants in downtown Port Angeles, there are plenty of places to shop.
 They have a variety of antique shops with unique finds, so make sure to check that out if you love antiquing.

 They also have outdoor clothing and gear stores if you forgot something for your hike or need to stock up on new items.
 I recommend stopping at some of the boutique shops for cute souvenirs or items for your home.

 Another great rainy day activity is viewing the art galleries (and purchasing art if you find any you love).

 12. Visit Lake Crescent

-One of my favorite places to visit in Olympic National Park is Lake Crescent, which is a beautiful lake surrounded by the mountains.
-This is where the trailhead for Marymere Falls and Mount Storm King are if you’re in the mood for a hike.
+One of my favorite places to visit in Olympic National Park is Lake Crescent, which is a beautiful lake surrounded by mountains.
+This is where the trailhead for Marymere Falls and Mount Storm King is if you’re in the mood for a hike.
 You can also rent boats from Lake Crescent Lodge in the summertime to enjoy the beautiful weather.